getodk/docs/odkx-src/survey-managing.rst

   #.
 Choose to view the installed applications.
   #.
 Select the :guilabel:`Widgets` tab at the top of that screen.
   #.
-Navigate through the available widgets, and select and hold the :guilabel:`ODK Survey Form` widget.
+Navigate through the available widgets, and select and hold the :guilabel:`ODK-X Survey Form` widget.
 Drag and drop it onto one of your Android launcher (home) screens.
   #.
 A list of available applications and forms will appear, in the form of application name for applications, and :menuselection:`application name --> form name` for each form within an application.
 Pick the :menuselection:`myapp` application that you created via :program:`OI File Manager`.

 .. _survey-launching-appname-android-5: